03 Oct Shattering 2019’s 10 biggest e-bike myths

 Myth #8.
 E-bikes are difficult to maintain.

 An E-bike is simply an ordinary bike with an added battery, motor and controller.
 It requires the same chain and gear clean/lube maintenance that any bicycle does.
-E-bike batteries are happiest when not too hot or cold, so we keep ours in a climate-controlled environment in extreme temperatures.
+E-bike batteries are happiest when not too hot or cold, so we keep ours in a climate-controlled environment (semi-heated garage or in the house) in extreme temperatures.
 The bike electrical components require no additional maintenance.
 We did once slash a motor cable while changing a flat tire and the repair bill made us woozy.
 But that was our fault for not knowing the proper tire changing technique and is easily avoided if you’ll ask the dealer how to change your bike tire.
 B’s new bicycle is mid-drive (versus rear wheel drive) so flat changes on the new bike are identical to a traditional bicycle.

 Myth #9: My spouse suggests renting an e-bike on an upcoming trip.
 But our group is experienced riders and I fear not being able to keep up.